AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Introduction

-\paragraph{Main Contributions} Our three main contributions are that (i) we present a robust method to generate a completely new benchmark following the design principles of \origbenchmark{} with minimal human intervention, presented in \cref{sec:method}, (ii) we show that our method reproduces or outmatches the expert-written functional tests and exploits of \origbenchmark{} on the same tasks, thus tightening the upper security bound reported by \origbenchmark{}, presented in \cref{sec:method_val}, (iii) and we generate 40 scenarios, split into 3 subsets of increasing difficulty, and use them to evaluate state-of-the-art LLMs in \cref{sec:benchmark_eval}.
-We publicly release the scenarios at \url{https://github.com/eth-sri/autobaxbuilder}.
+Crucially, \method{} reduces human effort required to create a new scenario by $\approx \times$ (from 3 hours of manual construction to 15 minutes of verification per scenario) at a small model API cost of less than \$4 per task. \paragraph{Key Contributions} \begin{enumerate}[label=(\roman*),leftmargin=*,itemsep=0.25em,topsep=0.35em] \item We present a robust method to construct a completely new benchmark following the design principles of \origbenchmark{} with minimal human intervention, presented in \cref{sec:method}; \item We show that our method reproduces or outmatches the expert-written functional tests and exploits of \origbenchmark{} on the same tasks, thus tightening the security upper bound reported by \origbenchmark{}, presented in \cref{sec:method_val}; \item We construct 40 novel benchmark scenarios, split into 3 subsets of increasing difficulty, and use them to evaluate state-of-the-art LLMs in \cref{sec:benchmark_eval}. \end{enumerate}